wheelercj/terminal-paint/README.md

 ## how it works

-This app's menus were created with the [ynot library](https://github.com/wheelercj/ynot), and the drawing feature itself was built with [Microsoft's console API](https://docs.microsoft.com/en-us/windows/console/reading-input-buffer-events).
+This app's menus were created with the [ynot library](https://github.com/wheelercj/ynot), and the drawing feature itself was mostly built with [Microsoft's console API](https://docs.microsoft.com/en-us/windows/console/reading-input-buffer-events).